jimshalo10/GTX-RTEMU-bin-patch/README.md

 # GTX-RTEMU-bin-patch 5.4.3

-Click the Green button above select "Download Zip" to get a zipped format and restore to
+Click the Green button above select "Download Zip" to get a zipped format and restore to C:\Program Files\Epic Games\UE_5.4

-Engine\Binaries\Win64\UnrealEditor-D3D12RHI.dll overwrite
+C:\Program Files\Epic Games\UE_5.4\Engine\Binaries\Win64\UnrealEditor-D3D12RHI.dll overwrite

-The patched control file is in this package Engine\Config\Console.ini
+The patched control file is in this package

+C:\Program Files\Epic Games\UE_5.4Engine\Config\Console.ini

 Make sure you have changed the contol files as described in the Epic Forum Thread correctly

 Solved : Cant Enable RayTracing in UE5 (gtx 1060)(Nvidia Pascal)

 at [Epic Forum page](https://forums.unrealengine.com/t/solved-cant-enable-raytracing-in-ue5-gtx-1060-nvidia-pascal/231479/127)

+LEGAL STUFF
+If you use this patch there is NO WARRANTY NO SUPPORT and NO LIABILITY BY EPIC AND ANY OTHER PARTIES Your installation of 5.4 binary will not be production

 The first change was to add the ability to use the variable DXR_ALLOW_EMULATED_RAYTRACING in the WindowsD3D12Device.cpp file.
 I’m not making games and just using the path tracer to make images, so i set this to be on by default so i wouldn’t have to edit anything in the ConsoleVariables.ini file.
 After compiling it (thankfully it took only a few seconds to compile) Unreal ran, but i wasn’t getting any ray tracing.
 Checking the Output Log, and searching for ‘D3d12’ i saw :